cym13/various-tutorials/functional_programming.rst

 That way of writing things hides the real meaning of the action: applying double to an array.

+**Any time you need to transform a list into another list, map is there for you**

 Another function with the same properties of map is filter.
 Filter does what it says it does, it takes a function and a list and filters the list returning only the elements that corresponds to a positive return value of the